damko/phpteamup/README.md

 Joining a project on Github or Gitlab is a good way to go but "technical debt", "impostor syndrome", "shyness" and, sometimes, "social barriers" (of any kind) get in the way.

 ## Solution

 PHP TeamUp is a web application that helps people to team up and grow under the guidance of a mentor who will be able to leverage on the team mutual support and train more people at once.

 The current draft goes like this:

-> Jenny is an experienced developer who wants to get better on PHPunit testing.
+> Monalisa is an experienced developer who wants to get better on PHPunit testing.
 She writes a statement like this one:

     **I want to** write a _container traking application_ as a proof of concept **in order to** deepen the PHP unit testing.